Welcome to Oyster Health Sydney!

-We work closely with regional environmental agencies and with oyster growers and this gives us great insight because of accumulated knowledge about the best methods for oyster farming.
-Implicitly this includes many valuable practices to avoid common diseases.
+We work closely with oyster growers and benefit from their great insight about the best methods for oyster farming.
+This knowledge includes many traditional practices to avoid common diseases.
 Unfortunately the emergence of new diseases in the last few decades has changed the game and stimulated a search for new solutions.
 This is where science and research must step up to meet the challenge.

-Australia currently faces a scourge due to Pacific Oyster Mortality Syndrome (POMS), which is associated with a viral infection.
+Australia currently faces a scourge due to Pacific Oyster Mortality Syndrome (POMS), which is used by a unique marine herpesvirus infection.
 This blog will be focussed for some time on the POMS need – please see the page “Our POMS research“.
-The principles we use in this research are common to most disease threats, and we will not loose sight of other important problems.
+The principles we use in this research are common to most disease threats, and we will not forget other important problems.
 In New South Wales this means QX disease and winter mortality syndrome.
 Over time we hope to discover how they tick!

-Despite research breakthroughs in husbandry of oysters, and progress in improved genetics (a commercial 70% resistant oyster will be available in 2018), it is currently impossible to restock after an outbreak of POMS.
+Despite research breakthroughs in husbandry of oysters, and progress in improved genetics (a commercial 70% resistant oyster will be available in 2018), it is currently impossible to restock a farm after an outbreak of POMS.
 The oyster industries require ongoing research and development for new innovations and future prosperity, and at present this is crucial for POMS (OsHV-1).
 However, the outcomes from research can be hard to predict, and the time required to make breakthrough developments is never certain.
 This can cause confusion for industry in a time of crisis.
-Therefore the research team has helped the research community produce a consensus statement on research progress – please see the page “POMS Information”.
+Therefore the research community produced a consensus statement on research progress – please see the page “POMS Information”.
 It describes the likely commercial outcomes and the time required for success in the genetic and husbandry research programs that are underway in Australia.